viamrobotics/docs/docs/tutorials/projects/guardian.md

 ### Test the components

-Navigate to your [robot's Control tab](/fleet/machines/#control) to test your components.
+Navigate to your [machine's Control tab](/fleet/machines/#control) to test your components.

 {{<imgproc src="/tutorials/guardian/test.png" resize="600x" declaredimensions=true alt="the control tab">}}